 While interest rates are typically lower, the lending rate is subject to fluctuation, meaning that if the rate set by the lender increases or decreases, the amount of interest owing will also change to reflect these changes.

 As soon as you borrow money from the line of credit, you start accumulating interest, and are required to start repaying that interest immediately, whereas student loans are interest-free until you have graduated from medical school.

 Because these funds are so easily accessible, it can be tempting to capitalize on the maximum amount available to you.
 However, if not managed properly, this can result in racking up more debt in the long run.

 While there are certainly benefits to a student line of credit, the decision to borrow should never be taken lightly.
-It is highly recommended that you work with a financial advisor to devise a proper financial plan that ensures you can stay on track with your expenses, while still being able to meet your financial goals.
+It is highly recommended that medical students work with a financial advisor to devise a proper financial plan that ensures they can stay on track with their expenses, while still being able to meet their financial goals.